This example demonstrates how to deploy a Stable Diffusion XL model from Hugging Face on AWS EC2 using Runhouse.

 the script code will run when Runhouse attempts to run code remotely.

-Next, we define the environment for our module.
+First, we define the image for our execution.
 This includes the required dependencies that need

 to be installed on the remote machine, as well as any secrets that need to be synced up from local to remote.